 Alain Marie Pascal Prost (French pronunciation: [alɛ̃ pʁɔst]; born 24 February 1955) is a French former racing driver and motorsport executive, who competed in Formula One from 1980 to 1993.
 Nicknamed "The Professor", Prost won four Formula One World Drivers' Championship titles and—at the time of his retirement—held the records for most wins (51), fastest laps (41), and podium finishes (106).

-In 1985, Prost won his maiden title with McLaren, becoming the first French Formula One World Champion.
-He defended his title the following season, amidst a close title battle with Piquet and Nigel Mansell.
+In 1985, Prost won his maiden title with McLaren, becoming the first World Drivers' Champion from France.
+He successfully defended his title the following season, amidst a close title battle with Piquet and Nigel Mansell.
 After winning several races in 1987, Prost was partnered by Ayrton Senna.
 Together, they won all Grands Prix bar one in 1988—driving the Honda-powered MP4/4—with Senna taking the title by three points.
 Their fierce rivalry culminated in title-deciding collisions at Suzuka in 1989 and 1990, despite Prost's move to Ferrari in the latter, with Prost winning the former championship and Senna taking the following.
-Amidst a winless 1991 campaign for Ferrari, he was sacked by the team over comments made about the Ferrari 643.
+Amidst a winless 1991 campaign, he was sacked by Ferrari over comments made about the 643.
 After a year hiatus, Prost returned with Williams in 1993, breaking several records on the way to his fourth championship and retiring at the end of the season.
 He returned to Formula One as the owner of Prost Grand Prix from 1997 to 2001, having purchased Ligier.
 Prost held an advisory role at Renault—later re-branded as Alpine—from 2017 to 2021.

 Outside of Formula One, Prost was a race-winner in the 2005 FFSA GT Championship, and entered the Race of Champions in 2010, representing France alongside Sébastien Loeb.
 In ice racing, Prost is a three-time champion of the Andros Trophy, competing from 2003 to 2012.
 He was the co-owner of Renault e.dams in Formula E until 2018, winning three consecutive Teams' Championships from 2014–15 to 2016–17.
 Prost was inducted into the International Motorsports Hall of Fame in 1999.